cacabish/MusicXML-Cleaner/README.md

 This program fixes bugs that result from exporting MuseScore sheets to the MusicXML 3.1 format and formats them according www.NinSheetMusic.org formatting guidelines.

 This program does the following *(any of the following can be enabled or disabled in the program)*:
-* Adds and formats page numbers and mini-titles to pages 2+
+* Adds and formats page numbers and mini-titles for pages 2+
 * Adds system measure numbers
 * Removes duplicate copyright information and corrects the font size of the primary copyright information
 * Corrects metronome and tempo markings